athif23/start-imba/README.md

 # start-imba

-A generator to create new [Imba](https://github.com/imba/imba) workspace
+A generator to create new [Imba](https://github.com/imba/imba) project

 > This project is still in development.
 If you really want to use it follow commands below: